 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Thomas, Susan, "The creation of the Center for Advanced Technology in Computer Applications and Software Engineering (the CASE Center) at Syracuse University: An examination of founding premises and expected outcomes" (1997).
 Social Science - Dissertations.
-Paper 113.
+113.